Loans to Consolidate Medical Debt

 - Credit History

 - Request Itemized Bills: Always ask for a detailed, itemized bill from every provider, not just a summary.
-Scrutinize every line item for duplicate charges, services you didn't receive, or incorrect coding.
+Scrutinize it for errors, duplicate charges, or services you didn't receive.
+Medical billing mistakes are surprisingly common.

 Frequently Asked Questions